amotahar/bistro-boss-client-site/README.md

 # React + treatment + supplement + learn + clean & green + stop + trust
-This template provides a mal setup to get React working in Vite with HMR and some ESLint rrrules.
+This template provides a mal setup to get React working in Vite with HMR and some ESLint strong rrrules.

 Currently, two official plugins are availablree: